lfscheidegger/Bronto/README.md

 Javascript library that offers BDD support for web applications.
 But more importantly, it has a very elegant, attractive syntax to define test cases and suites.
-Bronto, on the other hand, is a Python library that provides (in as much as possible) a test runner for Pyhton code with similar syntax.
+Bronto, on the other hand, is a Python library that provides (in as much as possible) a test runner for Python code with similar syntax.

 # Getting Started #